um-grex/grex-docs/content/english/software/containers.md

 Finally, recent developments in Linux Kernel namespaces allowed to happen such projects as "rootless Docker" and "rootless [Podman](https://podman.io)" which are more suitable for HPC systems than the original Docker implementation which requires privileged access to the Linux system.

 On Grex, Sylabs Singularity-CE is supported on local SBEnv software stack, while Apptainer is supported as part of the ComputeCanada/Alliance CCEnv stack.
-At the time of writing, these engines can be used largely interchangeably.
+At the time of writing, these engines can be used largely interchangeably, with both __singularity__ and __apptainer__ commands and/or symlinks available in either engine.

 {{< alert type="info" >}}
  __New:__ There is also support for rootless Podman on Grex, for the use cases that require full OCI-compatibility.